Enas-Ijaabo/drone-delivery-management/README.md

 - Pagination + filters for admin list endpoints reuse domain helpers (consistent defaults and caps).
 - Swagger UI hosted via `/swagger/index.html`; raw spec at `/swagger/doc.json`.

-Everything needed to run, inspect, and test the system is above—reach out if any detail would help the review!
+Everything needed to run, inspect, and test the system is above—open an issue if anything is unclear.